htxsg/vole/README.md

 # Introduction

 Vole is a simple tester to test your web deployment.
-It is basd on expressJS backend sever.
-The home page uses the bootstrap CSS.
+It is basd on [expressJS](http://expressjs.com) backend web sever.
+The home page uses the [bootstrap CSS](https://getbootstrap.com/docs/3.4/css/).

 ## Installation

-Pre-requisite is that node is install on developer machine.
-Execute the following commands
+Pre-requisite is that [node](https://nodejs.org/en/download/) is installed on developer machine.
+Execute the following commands:

 ```
 $ git clone https://github.com/htxsg/vole.git